| The role of the Leader of the OppositionMMP makes a difference Government and Opposition cooperate

 public interest that a problem is fixed, where the solution the government

 is proposing has wide support, and it is hard to disagree with it.
+He said that on the other extreme, opposing a Government is most useful

 for an opposition in defining its own position.
 A Government has the advantage